 We were completely refreshed as we reached the Juhu Beach.
 The lively beach welcomed us with its cool serene beauty.
 My son happily ran around the beach.
 He started creating some sand arts which is a craze for him whenever he visits a beach.
 I gazed at the wide stretch of sand and the sparkling sea waters.
 A feeling of tranquility and peace engulfed me, freeing up my mind with the tensions and anxieties.
 The horizon seemed to beckon me to its enchanting charms.

 Ruptured into the magnificence of Juhu Beach, we did not want to miss out on the famous Falooda of Mumbai.
 We walked up to the beach food and beverage stalls, beaming with life.
 Relishing on the delicious Falooda, we met Santa Claus.
 My son was excited to meet him and more importantly, was super happy with the gifts.
+It was one of the memorable experiences in my one day trip in Mumbai.
 We spent a further 30 minutes near the beach and then started on our next destination, Marine Drive.

 Marine Drive, popularly known as the Queens Necklace, is a 3.6 km long semi-circular land stretch along one of the bays of the Arabian Sea.
 Illuminated with the bright street lights resembling the pearls of a necklace, the place is popular among the locals and the tourists.
 Lined with huge palm trees, you will feel a soothing effect of the balmy breeze around.
 We sat at the edges of the Drive to rejuvenate our mind and soul.
 My son enjoyed jogging for a few minutes and energize himself.